 Hundreds or thousands of years ago, when our ancestors were actually constantly vulnerable to physical dangers, this reaction made sense.
 In the modern world, however, extreme reactions to non-physical stressors can have a debilitating effect.
 “Anxiety can get completely out of control and result in less productive behaviours, such as loss of real focus on the task in hand or the risk of catastrophizing or pre-empting the worst case scenario,” says neuroscientist Dr. Tracey Evans.

 Now that we recognize why we have stress, what can we do about it?
-Here are seven expert-approved tips to make sure you conquer those fears.
+Here are seven expert-approved tips to make sure you conquer those fears and don't let interview anxiety get in your way.

 1. Identify and visualize